 Stoke and it's impact:

 Each year in the United States, there are more than 700,000 strokes.
-Stroke is the third leading cause of death in the country, and stroke causes more serious long-term disabilities than any other disease.
+Stroke is the fourth leading cause of death in the country, and stroke causes more serious long-term disabilities than any other disease.

 South Carolina has the highest stroke death rate of all states in the country - and has maintained this distinction for 5 decades.
 North Carolina has the 4th highest stroke death rate, and Georgia has the 5th highest (www.tristatestrokenetwork.org/facts.html).